bergerandrew/graphql-jvm-components/automatic-persisted-queries-preparsed-document-provider/README.md

 Adds [Automatic Persisted Query](https://www.apollographql.com/docs/apollo-server/performance/apq/) caching to GraphQL-Java 16 and up.

 ### How it works:
-GraphQL-Java provides an `ApolloPersistedQuerySupport` class as an entry-point into GraphQL-Java.
+Uses GraphQL-Java provided `ApolloPersistedQuerySupport` class as a starting point.

 **Note** that GraphQL-Java will need to pass extensions into the execution input and mark empty queries with `graphql.execution.preparsed.persisted.PersistedQuerySupport.PERSISTED_QUERY_MARKER` (See [Example.kt](src/test/kotlin/me/andrewberger/graphql/apq/Example.kt))

-automatic-persisted-queries-preparsed-document-provider provides an `ApolloAPQCache` and `ApolloAPQCacheRepository` to provide a means to write and retrieve values from a cache.
+automatic-persisted-queries-preparsed-document-provider provides an `ApolloAPQCache` and `ApolloAPQCacheRepository` as a means to write and retrieve values from a cache.
 A basic `BasicApolloAPQCache` is provided which utilizes a `BasicApolloAPQCacheRepository` to store values in a map.

 ### Basic Usage: